Hsterts/h-docs/content/openers/Perfect Clear Opener.md

 ---
 title: Perfect Clear Opener
+tags:
+    - "5ー4 Stacking"
+    - "First PC"
+    - "Opener"
 ---
 <meta name="description" content="The most widely-used PC opener.">

 Shortened as PCO.
 An opener for getting a perfect clear.
-The build rate is 100% if an [[#alternative builds|alt built]] is considered.
+The build rate is 100% if an [[openers/perfect-clear-opener#alternative builds|alt built]] is considered.

 **6-Piece (I held) PCO Sol%**: 84.64%